-The Balsamic vinegar from these Pickled Cherries takes on a sweet cherry flavor and makes a tasty vinaigrette to drizzle over grilled pork tenderloin.
+The Balsamic vinegar from these Pickled Sweet Cherries takes on a sweet cherry flavor and makes a tasty vinaigrette to drizzle over grilled pork tenderloin or a fresh garden salad.
 The cherries are perfect for snacking, eating in a salad, piled on top of brined & grilled pork chops or over a toasted baguette slice topped with goat cheese (my favorite!).

 Buy them ready made or try pickling them yourself with some fresh cherries.

 Balsamic Pickled Cherries

 Try cooling down with one of these beauties.
 Easy to make and even easier to eat.
 Save them for the adults on those hot summer nights.